obiba/opal-python-client/README.md

 See also the [Opal R Client](https://github.com/obiba/opalr) which offers a comprehensive programming interface.

 * Read the [documentation](http://opaldoc.obiba.org).
 * Have a bug or a question?
-Please create an issue on [GitHub](https://github.com/obiba/opal-python-client/issues).
+Please create a [GitHub issue](https://github.com/obiba/opal-python-client/issues).
-* Continuous integration is on [Travis](https://travis-ci.org/obiba/opal-python-client).
+* Continuous integration is on [GitHub actions](https://github.com/obiba/opal-python-client/actions).

 ## Usage